 When you’re on the road for business or pleasure, the first thing that goes by the wayside is your workout.
 Your excuse, of course, is a good one.
-Beyond this list of impressive Chicago hotel gyms, the majority of local hotel fitness centers are pretty limited in scope.
-There’s typically a pool, some scattered exercise equipment, and if you’re lucky, aerobics classes available…when you’re not.
+Beyond the list of impressive Chicago hotel gyms, the majority of local hotel fitness centers are pretty limited in scope.
+There’s typically a pool, some scattered exercise equipment, and if you’re lucky, aerobics classes available.

 That’s not very motivating, and because you really want to stay on track while you’re in town, we’ve gathered a good list of fitness studios certain to make you sweat.
 What’s particularly awesome is that many of these spots have deals for those visiting Chicago.
-From Pilates and yoga to a number of unique aerobics activities, here’s what we discovered.
+From Pilates and yoga to a number of unique aerobics activities, here’s what you can discover.

 Visitor Fees: Single classes are $30.

 Yet another updated version of Pilates, this Hollywood import promises to burn 500-700 calories per class.
 That, right there is an incentive, but it certainly will not come easy.
 It's located near Lincoln Park hotels, and the studio’s outfitted with 10 MegaFormer machines offering a combination of a moving platform, adjustable tensions, adjustable resistances, pivot bars and handlebars.
 Each machine is adjusted to the individual’s personal preferences and the workout is also customized for the optimal experience.
 Its original Hollywood studio boasts a number of celebrity clients who sweat it out on the MegaFormer when they’re getting ready for roles.
 Body R+D offers classes for groups, couples, and individuals.
 2940 N. Lincoln Ave., 773-935-3200

 Visitor Fees: $10 for first-time drop-in; $75 for three-class visitor's pass (first timers only); $37 per class